 The Six of Staves depicts a female wizard riding a strong white horse ahead of two other wizards.
 Her horse represents strength, purity and the successful progression of an adventure, and the two wizards behind her represents her successful leadership of a team.
 The rider holds two wands upright, as though recently acquired, further emphasising success and achievement.
 The other two wizards also carry two wands each, showing this group may have recently accomplished a mission to acquire these powerful arcane weapons.

 Six of Wands

 Success, public recognition, progress, self-confidence

 In the Five of Staves, five wizards appear to be fighting each other, using their wands as weapons.
 However, on closer observation, their wands are raised but not striking or injuring anyone.
 It is as if there is no real purpose or outcome in this chaotic scene other than to create conflict and sow discord amongst the group.
-Each wizard wears a different colored Robe and holds a different colored stave, symbolising their diverse backgrounds and belief systems, and suggesting that, because of their differences, they cannot find harmony and common ground with one another.
+Each wizard wears a slightly different colored robe and holds a different colored stave, symbolizing their diverse backgrounds and belief systems, and suggesting that, because of their differences, they cannot find harmony and common ground with one another.